Karel-Brecht/AvianEye/README.md

 python ./app/main.py https://www.youtube.com/watch?v=swavE6ZwLJQ -o ./output.mp4
 ```

-The output mp4 file is for the moment scaled to (1280, 720) pixels and contains the original audio.
+The output mp4 file is downscaled and contains the original audio.
 The detections and species counts are annotated on the video.

 A json file will be stored to `./summary_statistics.json`.
 This contains how many times each bird species has appeared throughout the whole video, along with the average confidence for each species.